-Course description for study year 2021-2022.
+Course description for study year 2023-2024.
 Please note that changes may occur.

 Language of instruction

-Upon completion of the course, students should have acquired the following knowledge, skills and general competence.
+Upon completion of the course, students should have acquired the following knowledge, skills, and general competence:

-Knowledge of central issues and approaches in the philosophy of science in general, and the philosophy of social science in particular.
+- Knowledge of central issues and approaches in the philosophy of science in general, and the philosophy of social science in particular.

-Knowledge of how the two sets of issues and approaches relate to one another.
+- Knowledge of how the two sets of issues and approaches relate to one another.

-Ability to present and discuss issues in the philosophy of science in general and the philosophy of social science in general in an informed and independent way.
+- Ability to present and discuss issues relating to research evaluation, design and practice in an informed and independent way.

-Ability to present and discuss issues relating to research evaluation, design and practice in an informed and independent way.
+- Ability to present and discuss issues in the philosophy of science in general and the philosophy of social science in general in an informed and independent way.

-Ability to present and discuss the relation between the two sets of issues in an informed and independent way.
+- Ability to present and discuss the relation between the two sets of issues in an informed and independent way.

-Competence in acquiring knowledge of issues of academic importance, as well as in analyzing and discussing them in independent ways.
+- Competence in acquiring knowledge of issues of academic importance, as well as in analyzing and discussing them in independent ways.

-Competence in seeing connections between different areas of academic discourse, and in bringing these to bear on one's own work in academically fruitful ways.
+- Competence in seeing connections between different areas of academic discourse, and in bringing these to bear on one's own work in academically fruitful ways.